northcoastmountainrat/Sitchensis/README.md

     `conda activate myEnv`
      On Mac or Linux:
      `source activate myEnv`
-  * Install the package to the environment
-   `pip install git+https://github.com/northcoastmountainrat/Sitchensis`
+  * Install the package to the environment (this may take a while) `pip install git+https://github.com/northcoastmountainrat/Sitchensis`

 * Test your installation:
-  * Upload the data file in the "SitchensisTests" folder called "Mothership_Clean.xlsx"
+  * Download the data file in the "SitchensisTests" folder called "Mothership_Clean.xlsx"
   * Open an Anaconda command prompt
   PC or Linux users enter
   `run_tree`